Internet-Draft OAuth Mission Deferred Approval August 2026

 5. Issuance then completes per the deferred substrate: the next poll resolves to a Mission-bound token response.

-A deferred approval is in one of three states: pending, approved, or denied.
-The Mission Issuer starts a deferred approval in pending and MAY move it to approved or denied; both are terminal.
+A deferred approval is in one of these states: pending, approved, denied, expired, or cancelled.
+The Mission Issuer starts a deferred approval in pending and MAY move it to approved or denied.
+The pending lifetime elapsing moves it to expired (Section 5.4), and client cancellation under the deferred substrate moves it to cancelled ([I-D.draft-gerber-oauth-deferred-token-response]). approved, denied, expired, and cancelled are terminal.

 submit (PAR + deferred)